Feature

 Tasks

-Tasks in Tana are documents with a state and an assignee.
+Tasks in Tana are documents with a state and an assignee, gathered in the tasks view.

 TL;DR